bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ![](/images/untitled-design-3.png)

-Both curves look the same when we sample at two points and try to extrapolate the trend line in black.
+Both curves look the same if you sample at two points and try to extrapolate the trend line in black.

-That's why it's important to have more samples.

-With daily weight measurements you have enough samples, but more noise from those factors I mentioned before.
+With **daily weight measurements** you have enough samples, but more noise from those factors I mentioned before.

 You can filter out the noise by taking a **moving average** of your daily weight measurements.
+A simple type of moving average you can use is the arithmetic mean of your past weight measurements.

+**Example.** ...

+Think of it like a window sliding along your weight data.

-Here's a comparison of daily weight measurement data in black compared with a moving average in red.
+Here's a comparison of daily weight measurement data in black plotted against the moving average in red.

 ![](/images/ma.png)